P86/cheet-sheet/Pull request review checklist.md

 * URL follows REST API standards.
 * Sensitive data is not passed in query string eg. passwords.
 * Async/Await is used and execution will not block thread.

+Angular:
+* Unsubscribe is always called on infinite observables.